 This program provides additional funding for newly graduated physicians to attract them to rural and remote areas in Saskatchewan.
 The incentive ($120,000) is designed to entice medical experts to live in communities that need doctors but have difficulty keeping them.
 Most doctors would rather practice in the city, or even move to different countries (such as the US) because they can make more money.
 You can see there is a trade-off: economic resources ($) in exchange of community sustainability.

 SEDA stands for “Saskatchewan Economic Development Association, so you can see that they are focused on economic sustainability.
 You should also notice the use of “incentives,” which was a concept we learned about in Module 1.
 In the example above, SEDA is promoting the use of such incentives called concessions to promote economic growth in certain areas.
 This is also related to social sustainability because it’s about creating jobs in communities that likely need more economic activity.
-If there are no jobs available, people tend to migrate to where there are jobs meaning the populations fall.
+If there are no jobs available, people tend to migrate to where there are jobs, meaning the populations fall.
 In some cases, the population falls to the point where the community is no longer sustainable.

 Many of you will recognize the duck logo to be that of Duck’s Unlimited (DU).
 While this is not an example of a government policy, it does show the importance of environmental sustainability and how incentives can help to achieve this.
 Duck’s Unlimited uses a market approach (remember markets are usually a good way to organize economic activity?) to provide incentives for farmers and other landowners to not drain their land.
-The farmer has to make a decision to drain and seed a crop, thus giving her some revenue, or to make a deal with Duck’s and not drain.
+The farmer has to decide to drain and seed a crop, thus giving her some revenue, or to make a deal with Duck’s and not drain.
 DU creates a trade-off whereby the farmer is no worse off by not draining.
 In fact, the farmer might be better off because she saves resources and gets paid to preserve the wetland.

 The SK Ministry of Highways and Infrastructure used to have a program to support railways in Saskatchewan.
 Why would that be?
 In the short article above, you can see that the program is meant to “sustain” the railway infrastructure that is important to communities.
 The railways used to be much more important to move grain out of small and remote communities.
 Today many of the rail lines have disappeared and there is much more truck traffic, and small communities are even smaller.
 Do you think more railways would promote economic, social and environmental sustainability?